westland-valhalla/retired-warrior/README.md

 (Click images to watch videos)

-Here's the [Theodore Roosevelt](https://en.wikipedia.org/wiki/Theodore_Roosevelt) Brené quotes:
+Here's the [Theodore Roosevelt](https://en.wikipedia.org/wiki/Theodore_Roosevelt) speech referred to as [The Man in the Arena](https://en.wikipedia.org/wiki/Citizenship_in_a_Republic) that Brené mentions:

 *It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.